 Step 5.
 Configure Apache webserver.

-Create a new VirtualHost for Wolf CMS with your favourite text editor in the following commands:
+Create a new VirtualHost for Wolf CMS with your favorite text editor in the following commands:

 nano /etc/httpd/conf.d/vhosts.conf IncludeOptional vhosts.d/*.conf